Ashwin-Joshy/File_compression_FrontEnd/README.md

 <h1>File Compression FrontEnd</h1>
 <h3>Function</h3>
 <p>
-  This project is a frontend for the file compression program Interface allows user to type in folder/folders path , Name of file to be created, the fromDate and toDate which then compresses the files in given folder/folders with given name between the given time interval.
+  This repository act as frontend for the file compression program.
+  Interface allows user to type in folder/folders path , Name of file to be created, the fromDate and toDate which then compresses the files in given folder/folders with given name between the given time interval.
 </p>